heywire/Surventrix.Blog/_posts/2014-07-21-New-Updates.md

 ![image](https://cloud.githubusercontent.com/assets/658005/3643271/d960fb62-10d0-11e4-866c-c4341a906c47.png)

-Navigate between fields by clicking on the left or right arrow on your keyboard whilst the fields dialog is open, alternatively you can click the left or right arrow in the dialog.
+Navigate between fields by clicking on the left or right arrow on your keyboard whilst the fields dialog is open.
+Alternatively you can click the left or right arrow in the dialog.

 ![image](https://cloud.githubusercontent.com/assets/658005/3643291/1781829a-10d1-11e4-80c0-fdd834c02130.png)